 Makan with your friends at these halal dim sum places in Singapore

 We hope you’ve found the perfect halal dim sum spot to have your next meal with your friends.
 If you’re preparing to go visit your Muslim friends during Hari Raya, it’s important to prepare your baju kurung modern to look your best.
-Do also check out our Hari Raya gift guide for some gift ideas and help your friends stock up on some of the best kueh lapis and best halal snacks in Singapore.
+And don’t go empty-handed!
+Check out this Hari Raya gift guide for some gift ideas for open house, or help your friends stock up on some of the best kueh lapis and best halal snacks in Singapore to celebrate Raya 2025!

-This article was updated on 28 March 2024.
-Additional research done by Caryn Tan.
+This article was updated on 19 February 2025.
+Additional research done by Janica Ng